1 Introduction: What’s the Difference?

 If there exists a “linear-time–branching time spectrum,” does this mean, there also is some kind of “linear-time–branching-time spectroscopy”?

 This thesis answers the question positively, which is the key step to tackle our research question.
 One can compute what mix of (in-)distinguishabilities exists between a pair of processes, and this places the two on the spectrum of equivalences.
 We thus turn a set of qualitative equivalence problems into one quantitative problem of how equivalent two systems are.
 As we will see, this amounts to an abstract form of subtraction between programs, determining what kinds of differences an outside examiner might observe.
+Thereby one algorithm works for all of a spectrum.

 1.2 This Thesis